AFNetworkActivityIndicatorManager Class Reference

 [[AFNetworkActivityIndicatorManager sharedManager] setEnabled:YES];

-, the network activity indicator will show and hide automatically as requests start and finish.
-You should not ever need to call incrementActivityCount
+By setting isNetworkActivityIndicatorVisible to YES for sharedManager, the network activity indicator will show and hide automatically as requests start and finish.
+You should not ever need to call incrementActivityCount or decrementActivityCount yourself.

 See the Apple Human Interface Guidelines section about the Network Activity Indicator for more information: http://developer.apple.com/library/iOS/#documentation/UserExperience/Conceptual/MobileHIG/UIElementGuidelines/UIElementGuidelines.html#//apple_ref/doc/uid/TP40006556-CH13-SW44